-Parker Barrile has served as a member of our board of directors since January 2021.
+Parker Barrile served as a member of our board of directors from January 2021 until his resignation on October 28, 2021.
 Mr. Barrile is currently a partner for Norwest Venture Partners, a venture and growth equity investment firm, where he has worked since December 2016.
 Prior to that, Mr. Barrile served as Chief Product Officer for Prosper Marketplace, a peer-to-peer lending marketplace, from August 2015 to September 2016, and Vice President of Product at LinkedIn, a professional networking company, from September 2009 to August 2014.
 Mr. Barrile currently serves on the boards of directors of several private companies.
 Mr. Barrile received a B.S. in mathematics and an M.B.A. from Stanford University.